-Study title Intravenous ferric carboxymaltose versus oral ferrous sulphate for the treatment of moderate to severe postpartum anemia in Nigerian women (IVON-PP): an open label randomized controlled trial and alongside implementation study Funding organization Bill & Melinda Gates Foundation Number of study sites 20 Postpartum anaemia occurs at an estimated prevalence of 50 - 80% of women in low- and middle-income countries (LMICs).
+Study title Intravenous ferric carboxymaltose versus oral ferrous sulphate for the treatment of moderate to severe postpartum anemia in Nigerian women (IVON-PP): an open label randomized controlled trial and alongside implementation study Funding organization Bill & Melinda Gates Foundation Number of study sites 20 Postpartum anemia occurs at an estimated prevalence of $50-80\%$ of women in low-and middle-income countries (LMICs).
 It increases the risk of maternal complications such as infection, poor wound healing, fatigue, and depression which adversely impact her ability to care for her newborn and increase the risk of maternal death.
-Prompt treatment of postpartum anaemia is critical.
-Rationale Oral iron is used routinely for treatment of mild to moderate postnatal anaemia, while blood transfusion is offered for severe anaemia or symptomatic women with moderate anemia.
+Prompt treatment of postpartum anemia is critical.
+Rationale Oral iron is used routinely for treatment of mild to moderate postnatal anemia, while blood transfusion is offered for severe anemia or symptomatic women with moderate anemia.
 Adherence to oral iron is reportedly low due to side effects and forgetfulness.
 Intravenous iron such as ferric carboxymaltose which can be given as a single dose might help overcome some issues relating to adherence but its benefit, cost, and ease of implementing its use in Nigeria needs evaluation.
 Study design A multicenter parallel, open label, superiority randomized controlled trial, with an alongside implementation study.
 Aims To determine the clinical effectiveness, tolerability, and safety of intravenous ferric carboxymaltose (intervention) versus oral ferrous sulphate (control) for treating iron deficiency anemia in postpartum women.
-To evaluate the implementation outcomes (acceptability and feasibility) of using To determine the proportion of women who are non-anemic (Hb level > 11.0g/dl at six weeks postpartum after treatment with intravenous ferric carboxymaltose versus oral ferrous sulphate.
-Objective(s) To determine the incidence of adverse drug events including the incidence of hypophosphatemia in the mother and adherence with the use of intravenous ferric carboxymaltose and oral ferrous sulphate for treatment of postpartum anemia.
-We will measure Vitamin D, alkaline phosphatase, total procollagen type 1 N-terminal propeptide (P1NP), fibroblast growth factor 23 (FGF23), calcium (Ca), phosphate (PO 4), which are biomarkers of phosphorus homeostasis and bone turnover.
+To evaluate the implementation outcomes (acceptability and feasibility) of using intravenous ferric carboxymaltose in treating postpartum anemia in Nigeria.
+Objective(s) To determine the clinical effectiveness of intravenous ferric carboxymaltose versus oral ferrous sulphate in postpartum women with moderate to severe iron deficiency anemia.
+To determine the incidence of adverse drug events including the incidence of hypophosphatemia in the mother and adherence with the use of intravenous ferric carboxymaltose and oral ferrous sulphate for treatment of postpartum anemia.
+We will measure Vitamin D, alkaline phosphatase, total procollagen type 1 N-terminal propeptide (P1NP), fibroblast growth factor 23 (FGF23), calcium (Ca), phosphate (PO4), which are biomarkers of phosphorus homeostasis and bone turnover.
+To determine the acceptability of Intravenous Ferric carboxymaltose to women and health care professionals

-To determine the acceptability of Intravenous Ferric carboxymaltose to women and health care professionals To determine the feasibility and organizational readiness for implementing the use of intravenous ferric carboxymaltose in treating postpartum anemia in Nigeria.
+To determine the feasibility and organizational readiness for implementing the use of intravenous ferric carboxymaltose in treating postpartum anemia in Nigeria.
 Number of participants 1,400 women Participant selection criteria Women aged 15 to 49 years.
 Between six and 48 hours after birth.
 Baseline (enrolment) moderate or severe anemia (Hb < 10g/dl).
 Able and willing to give written informed consent Intervention product, dose, and route of administration Ferric carboxymaltose, single dose of 20mg/kg (not exceeding 1000mg), Intravenous route (Control) product, dose, and route of administration Ferrous sulphate, 200mg (65mg elemental iron) two times daily.
 Oral route.
 Duration of each woman's participation 6 months Follow-up 2 weeks (±3 days), 6 (±1) weeks, 12 (±2) weeks and 6(±1) months postpartum.
 Study duration 36-months